oneday88/deepTCN/readme.md

 ## Parameters of deepTCN models
    * inputSize: the length of input sequences.
 The 'inputSize' should be compatible with the preprocessing codes.
    * outputSize: the length of output sequences.
-The 'inputSize' should be compatible with the preprocessing codes.
+The 'ouputSize' should be compatible with the preprocessing codes.
+E.g., in the traffic datasets, we choose inputSize=168, outputSize=24.
    * dilations: dilations of causal convolution nets, this mainly based on the inputSize,  e.g, [1,2,4,8, 16, 32] for the traffic dataset in my implementation.
    * nResidue: we assume the input is a tensor of "batchSize, length, feature-dimension". nResidue is the number of feature-dimensions of the final input.